-Derived from the ancient Pali scriptures, metta translates into English as friendliness or loving-kindness.
+Derived from the ancient Pali scriptures, metta is often translated as friendliness or loving-kindness.
 It’s commonly used to refer to a type of meditation where the practitioner, by reciting specific phrases, wishes herself well-being and then gradually extends that wish to others before offering it universally to all beings everywhere.

 Practicing metta enriches our lives by creating a warm-hearted feeling within us, and elevating our capacity for benevolence and compassion.
 This pleasant effect can be immediate, but more often it arises subtly, manifesting in our everyday life as contentment and a renewed appreciation for other people.

 Once we understand metta, we can use it not only to inform and soften our lives but also those of our children.

 Select a quiet space, free of distraction, and a time of day when your child is rested, fed, and relatively content.
 The duration of your practice will vary depending upon the age of your child, but as you progress together, your child’s ability to sit for longer periods may become apparent.
 Yours may as well.

 Sit comfortably on a cushion, chair, or sofa.
 The intention is for the body to feel at ease and the mind to be alert.
 Invite your child to close her eyes and feel her breath moving in and out of her body.
 If she’d like, she can count her breaths.
 Attending to the breath in this way allows the mind to release distracting thoughts and prepares it for the practice.

 Explain that metta is a practice of making wishes for our well-being and for the well-being of others.
 Tell her that there are four specific phrases and that we begin by reciting them for ourselves.